stevefielding/tensorflow-anpr/README.md

 --pipeline_config_path ../anpr/experiment_faster_rcnn/2018_06_12/training/faster_rcnn_anpr.config \
 --train_dir ../anpr/experiment_faster_rcnn/2018_06_12/training
 ````
-###### Eval
+##### Eval
-If you are running the eval on CPU, then limit the number of images to evaluate by modifying your config file:
+If you are running the eval on a CPU, then limit the number of images to evaluate by modifying your config file:
 ````
 130 eval_config: {
 131 num_examples: 5